grafana/grafana/docs/sources/explore/logs-integration.md

 #### Derived fields links

-By using Derived fields, you are able to turn any part of a log message into the internal or external link.
-Created link will be visible as button next to the Detected field in the Log details view.
+By using Derived fields, you can turn any part of a log message into an internal or external link.
+The created link is visible as a button next to the Detected field in the Log details view.
 {{< docs-imagebox img="/img/docs/explore/detected-fields-link-7-4.png" max-width="800px" caption="Detected fields link in Explore" >}}

 #### Toggle detected fields